We’ve finally got some clarity regarding what happens after mortgage forbearance in terms of obtaining a subsequent home loan.

 What About Mortgage Forbearance Waiting Periods for Other Types of Home Loans?

-- No waiting period guidance yet from Ginnie Mae (FHA loans, USDA loans, and VA loans)
+- No waiting period guidance yet for USDA loans and VA loans

 - They tend to be more forgiving/flexible than Fannie and Freddie in these situations